LM-Commons/LmcRbac/docs/versioned_docs/version-1.4/concepts.md

 An identity is typically provided by an authentication process within the application.

-Authentication is not in the scope of `LmcRbac` and it is assumed that an identity entity that can provide the assigned roles is available when using the authorization service.
+Authentication is not in the scope of `LmcRbac` and it is assumed that an identity entity providing assigned roles is available when using the authorization service.
 If no identity is available, as it would be the case when no user is "logged in", then a guest role is assumed.